felangel/bloc/docs/flutterweathertutorial.md

 > Following the [bloc architecture](https://bloclibrary.dev/#/architecture) guidelines, our application will consist of several layers.

+In this tutorial, here's what these layers will do:
 - **Data**: retrieve raw weather data from the API
 - **Repository**: abstract the data layer and expose domain models for the application to consume
 - **Business Logic**: manage the state of each feature (unit information, city details, themes, etc.)